Haoyu-UT/HomeAssistantNatureRemo/README.md

 ## Pros
 * UI-based configuration🤗
+* Support for multiple remo devices
+* Tested on latest version of Home Assistant (2023.5.0)

 ## Installation
 Copy the folder `remo` into `<config directory>/custom_components/`.
 If you do not have access to the `<config directory>`, you can install the `Samba share` add-on and access it from SAMBA.
 Restart Home Assistant and add the integration `nature_remo`.
 During the process you will be asked to enter your API access token; you can get one from [here](https://home.nature.global/).